osixia/container-baseimage/README.md

 File name *default*.yaml and *default*.yaml.startup can be changed as you want.
 Also in this example we are going to use yaml files but json files works too.

 ##### default.yaml
-default.yaml file define variables that can be used at anytime in the container environment:
+default.yaml file define variables that can be used at any time in the container environment:

     WHO_AM_I: We are Anonymous.
 We are Legion.
 We do not forgive.
 We do not forget.
 Expect us.